xtrul/motioncam-player/README.md

 - Uses the `hevc_amf` hardware encoder with 10‑bit 4:2:0 output (`p010le`).
 - Progress is shown in a modal popup similar to the ProRes export and writes details to `hevc_export_log.txt` in the `Logs` folder.

+## Batch Export

+- Select **Add to Batch Export** from the context menu to queue the current clip.
+- Open the **Batch Export** window to adjust ProRes quality, gamma, and color space per job.
+- Click **Start Batch** to encode all queued clips sequentially using the configured settings.